- ABOUT

-Alcoholism is a condition that often begins with occasional drinking but gradually progresses to a more severe form where alcohol becomes a primary focus of the person’s life.
-It’s also called alcohol use disorder (AUD).
+Alcohol use disorder (AUD) is a condition that often begins with occasional drinking but gradually progresses to a more severe form where alcohol becomes a primary focus of the person’s life.

 By recognizing the signs associated with each stage, it becomes possible to gain a better understanding of where they might be in their relationship with alcohol.

-Whether you or someone you care about is struggling with alcohol addiction, identifying these stages is the first step toward seeking the right treatment and beginning the journey to recovery.
+Whether you or someone you care about is struggling with AUD, identifying these stages is the first step toward seeking the right treatment and beginning the journey to recovery.

-As the addiction deepens, heavy drinking becomes more frequent and compulsive, leading to physical and psychological dependence.
+As the alcohol use deepens, heavy drinking becomes more frequent and compulsive, leading to physical and psychological dependence.

-The impact of alcoholism is profound and affects multiple aspects of an individual’s life.
+The impact of alcohol use disorder is profound and affects multiple aspects of an individual’s life.

 Drinking may start as a social activity or a way to unwind after a long day without any significant negative consequences at first.